-Women have long been told that thinking and acting "like a man" in the workplace is the only way to get ahead and to be taken seriously.
-This mentality may have prevailed decades ago when women were just gaining a foothold in the professional world, but modern women have learned that career success is not about adjusting to the male-dominated status quo.
-It's about changing that status quo by embracing what makes the female perspective unique, and overcoming the doubts that keep women from reaching their full potential.
+Modern women have learned that career success is not about adjusting to the male-dominated status quo.
+It's about changing that status quo by embracing what makes diverse perspectives unique, and overcoming the doubts that keep you from reaching you full potential.

 Unpack your fears — then conquer them